torchbox/django-basic-auth-ip-whitelist/README.rst

 django-basic-auth-ip-whitelist
 ==============================

-This simple package ships middleware that let you to set basic auth and IP whitelisting via settings.
+This simple package ships middleware that lets you to set basic auth and IP whitelisting via settings.

 Use case